Ferlab-Ste-Justine/terraform-openstack-zonefile/README.md

 ## Input

-- namespace: String to prepend the object name with.
-Defaults to nothing.
 - domain: Domain that the zonefile is for.
 A dot at the end is not required.
 - a_records: List of mappings, each having a **prefix** (subdomain) and **ip** key.
 If the **prefix** has the value of the empty string (**""**), the value of **@** is passed to the given record, which will resolve to the domain with no subdomain prefix.
 - container: Name of the container to create the object under